madcampos/madcampos.github.io/src/content/blog/2024/03/yes-no-maybe.md

 Using web components, the solution is to use `<slot>`s and do the same query for the children state but from the slots.
 A huge chunk of the logic is already implemented in a pretty generic way.

 On the other hand, implementing a tree component like that using react is much more complex and leads to tight coupling of the components logic together or the centralization of all data in the root component.

+## The DOM _is_ the state

+Recently I had a conversation with other developers and we were talking about attributes representing state and that being reflected on the DOM.
+We also spoke about how to use CSS _as a query language_ to style and pick up the elements based on those attributes/state.

+Having state reflected in the DOM and letting other parts of the browser deal with this is something that is lacking in react and where web components thrive.

+This fundamental idea makes logic to handle children component easier.
+You define a contract, that is the boundary between your component internals and the outside world.
+Those attributes exposed there are a way to communicate between components without a hierarchical and tightly coupled structure, and _that_ is powerful.

 [^1]: React's rendering system does not have granular control on small changes and will re-render everything, even if no changes have happened, which causes performance issues.
 This is more pronounced on slow devices or large lists, using the `key` prop helps with lists but doesn't solve all problems.
 [^2]: You can actually use [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) _reliably_ since Internet Explorer 10 days, but react just didn't make the jump and decided to keep using it's synthetic events because _reasons_... 🤷‍♂️